kartikvasudev/kartikvasudev/README.md

 - Hi, I’m @kartikvasudev
-- I’m interested in Android Development,Python development and Data science.
+- I am currently working as a Software Engineer at [Paytm]((https://paytm.com/))
-- I’m currently practicing Competitive Coding.
+- I have experience working in Backend using NodeJS, ExpressJS and MySQL/MongoDB.
-- I’m looking to collaborate on Python projects and Android development Projects.
+- I’m currently learning ReactJS to build dynamic frontends.

 <!---
 kartikvasudev/kartikvasudev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.